Wilpattu National Park

 Mammals of Wilpattu National Park

-Sloth Bear – An elusive yet fascinating creature.
+• Sloth Bear – Rare and fascinating

-Small Mammals like porcupines, civets, and mongoose.
+• Small mammals such as porcupines, civets, and mongooses

 Flora and Fauna in Wilpattu National Park